 In addition, Thompson is committed to expanding access to policy debate for students throughout the Clark County School District.
 In 2011, he created the Las Vegas Debate League (LVDL) and LVDL Advisory Board.
 In its short existence, the LVDL has successfully attracted thousands of dollars in external support, has resuscitated policy debate in the CCSD, and continues to add CCSD middle and high schools to the ranks of those that field policy debate teams.
 Generally speaking, his scholarly interests lie in the areas of argumentation, political communication, and U.S. foreign policy rhetoric.
 Overall, with the help of the rest of our amazing coaching staff, Thompson hopes to make UNLV one of the most competitive debate programs in the nation.

-Christian Bato hails from Rancho Cucamonga, Calif., and debated for UNLV from 2009 to 2012, when he graduated with a B.A. in political science.
+Christian Bato hails from Rancho Cucamonga, CA, and debated for UNLV from 2009 to 2012, when he graduated with a B.A. in Political Science.
 Bato was a four-time qualifier to the National Debate Tournament as a Rebel debater.
 In his senior season, he and his partner, Alex Velto, won the Gonzaga University Tournament, the Idaho State University Tournament, and the District One Championship Tournament.
-They also reached the elimination rounds of The CEDA National Championship Tournament and various other tournaments.
-He is now in his first year as an assistant coach and M.A. candidate in communication studies.
-He is really looking forward to helping the Rebels achieve more competitive success as a coach this season.
+They also reached the elimination rounds of The CEDA National Championship Tournament and various others.
+He is now in his second year as an assistant coach and M.A. candidate in Communication Studies.
+He is really looking forward to the season and ready for the dawn of a new era for the Runnin' Rebels.